PhvntxmX/Magic-Bosses/README.md

 ## Description
 Adds several new mobs (currently two):
 * Skeleton Warrior - spawns naturally in overworld and nether.
 Has ~~30~~*20* HP and iron sword as a weapon.
+* Necromancer - has a small chance to spawn instead of regular skeleton.
+Has 30 HP and ability to summon Skeleton Warriors.
 * King of The Dead - has a small chance to spawn in nether fortress.
 Has 800 HP and 4 special abilities.
 * Vampire - has a small chance to spawn in village.
 Has 100 HP and 3 abilities (2 spells and 1 passive).
 * Witch - vanilla witch is much stronger now.
 Has 1 spell, what can both harm a target or give witch a potion effect.
+* Fast Zombie - has a chance to spawn instead of regular zombie.
+Has 15 HP, but moves faster and does more damage.
-* Necromancer - has a small chance to spawn instead of regular skeleton.
-Has 30 HP and ability to summon Skeleton Warriors.
+* Rotten Zombie - has a chance to spawn instead of regular zombie.
+Has 30 HP, can apply poison effect when attacking.
+Explodes on death, poisoning all the creatures around.
+* Creeper - some creepers can now hide in grass.
+Be careful!.
 ##### [Donate](https://www.donationalerts.com/r/phvntxm_)